NBISweden/workshop-reproducible-research/docs/rmarkdown.md

     In this section you learned how to set document-wide settings in the YAML header, including document output type and user defined parameters.

-### Rendering
+## Rendering

-You can knit/render reports in several different ways:
+You can render (sometimes called "knitting") reports in several different ways:

 - Pressing the *Knit* button in RStudio (as we have done this far)
 - Running the R command `render`: to Knit the file `my_file.Rmd` run